from pathlib import Path

 After running this code, we have the Python variables information_note_type_model

-, notation_identification_model
+, def_notat_classifier

 , and summarizer

 .
-Note that summarizer
+Note that information_note_type_model

 To use the models, first run the following import statements:

-import os
+import warnings

 from trouver.markdown.obsidian.vault import VaultNote